 Jerky is one of my favorite all-around, protein-packed snacks.
 You can get beef, chicken, turkey, or even vegan jerky—and it’s all shelf-stable, requires no refrigeration, and tastes great on the trail.
 My one caveat would be that jerky tends to be pretty salty, so I wouldn’t recommend packing it on days when it’s roasting hot outside and you need to conserve your water and stay super hydrated.

 Nuts are an easy grab-and-go option for the trail (especially if you pick up these packets from Orchard Valley Harvest).
 They are packed with healthy fats and protein to help you recover after an especially strenuous day hike.
-If you want an extra awesome treat, try chocolate or yogurt covered nuts—the sugar is great for a quick energy boost—and let’s be honest, tastes amazing.
+If you want an extra awesome snack, try chocolate or yogurt covered nuts—the sugar is great for a quick energy boost—and let’s be honest, tastes amazing.

 Fruit is one of my favorite trail snacks.
 It’s inherently portable—no packing necessary.
 It’s packed with water, so it helps you stay hydrated.
 It’s got all natural sugars that help give you a quick energy boost.
 It’s easy to eat on the trail.
 Fruit, for the win!